 Ms. O’Brien loves coming to work each day to achieve justice for her clients.
 Ms. O’Brien enjoys learning about her clients as well as staying up to date on the current legal and medical issues affecting her cases.
 Her compassionate yet aggressive approach to her cases allows her to obtain the best possible outcome for each client and build relationships with her clients that often continue after the case is resolved.

 Ms. O’Brien is involved in several community groups and associations and was involved with Big Brothers Big Sisters of the Greater Chesapeake as a mentor for over 7 years.
 Ms. O’Brien serves on the Board of Directors for Community Law in Action, a non-profit organization that develops young people to be leaders and participate in the process of positive community change.
 She also serves on the Peer Review Committee for the Attorney Grievance Commission of Maryland.

-When she is not aggressively fighting on behalf of her clients and managing the firm, she enjoys spending time with her family and friends, running, yoga and cheering on the Ravens and Orioles.
+When she is not aggressively fighting on behalf of her clients and managing the firm, she enjoys spending time with her family and friends, running, yoga, doing anything outside and cheering on the Ravens and Orioles.

 Ms. O’Brien is licensed to practice law in Maryland and the U.S. District Court for the District of Maryland.